 Consider insurance costs

 Insurance is another cost implication of car ownership that needs to be thought about head of shaking a hand on a deal.
 You may be looking at some amazing vehicles, and all seem to fit within your monthly budget or be affordable to buy.
 But, not factoring in the insurance costs could be a big mistake.
 The cost of insurance could be astronomical depending on the model and manufacturer.
 So while it is affordable to you each month to buy, can you also afford the extra cost of the insurance premium.
+To help keep costs down you can compare car insurance quotes to find a better deal.
 Factoring in insurance costs into your budget ensures that the car you eventually choose is affordable on all levels.
 While on the subject of costs, you may also want to take a quick thought for your running costs.
 How much will fuel cost each month?
 How much will it cost for your daily or weekly commute?
 Knowing these figures ahead of time means you are making a wise and informed choice for the type of car you want to own.

 Look at all of the options of manufacturers and models